 Freezing and reheating jambalaya would compromise the texture of the rice (it will get mushy).
 Enjoy the jambalaya soon after cooking it.

 Salad and cornbread are the perfect side dishes.
 I love the boxed cornbread mix from Trader Joe’s (it’s a sweet cornbread).
 The sweetness pairs really nicely with the spiciness of the jambalaya.

 This Church Lady Salad has a sweet dressing that would be a nice complement to it, too.

 - 2 tablespoons olive oil

-- 1½ lbs boneless skinless chicken breasts, cut into bite-sized pieces
+- 1½ lbs boneless skinless chicken breasts or thighs, cut into bite-sized pieces

 - 1 tablespoon + 1 teaspoon salted Cajun seasoning, divided (I used Slap Ya Mama)

 - 12 oz smoked andouille sausage, sliced into half moons (I used Aidells)

 - 1 teaspoon dried thyme